bids-apps/mindboggle/README.md

 [![Build Status](https://circleci.com/gh/BIDS-Apps/mindboggle.png?circle-token=:d4d232bd9d9bcf925155774e1b2d24cdc365bd19)](https://circleci.com/gh/BIDS-Apps/mindboggle)

-This app assumes freesurfer and ants cortical thickness have already run.
+This app assumes the freesurfer BIDS-App has been run.
-For more instructions, see the [mindboggle website](http://mindboggle.readthedocs.io/en/latest/#preprocessing)
+For more information on mindboggle, see the [mindboggle website](http://mindboggle.readthedocs.io/en/latest/#preprocessing)

 The folder structure of the mindboggle input should look like:
 ```